gemma-butcher/ms4/README.md

 ## Features Not Yet Implemented
 ### Basic
-- An admin section with superuser abilities within the site.
+- An admin specific page with superuser abilities.
 - Data graphs with tracking item sales, popularity, etc.
 - Implement Swagger API.
 - Database charts for mapping connections.
 - Preloader fades in on click, before another page loads, giving a more complete sense of seamless loading.
+- Services modal where users can request services directly without going through the contact page.

 ### Content
 - More comprehensive product size features.
 - More products.
-- Custom sharable user walls, like Pinterest.
 - A more well-defined search function, as I find the search to be either too inclusive or exclusive.
 - Tags can be entered by users as well.
-- The number of likes is shown for items.
-- Newsletter Signup
+- Product reviews linked to product cards.
-- Sharing to Social Networks
+- Sharing to Social Networks.

 ### User Features
-- More interaction between users, such as the ability to follow/friend.
-- A board where they can make requests for particular items or comment.
+- A form where users can make requests for suggested products to add to catalogue.
-- A public profile page with liked items, bought items if desired, etc.
-- Login using social accounts.
+- Login using social accounts, google or apple.

 ----